naorlivne/parse_it/README.md

 # Load parse_it
 from parse_it import ParseIt

-# Create API object with a custom default value
+# Create parse_it object with a custom default value
 parser = ParseIt()
 my_config_key = parser.read_configuration_variable("my_undeclared_key")
 # my_config_key will now be a None

-# Create API object with a custom default value
+# Create parse_it object with a custom default value
 parser = ParseIt(global_default_value="my_default_value")
 my_config_key = parser.read_configuration_variable("my_undeclared_key")
 # my_config_key will now be an string of "my_default_value"